Ahmed650853/Collab-Rdp/README.md

 > You can skip above step and dirctly click on run button of create user cell all the above procees will be done automatically

 ## Step - 1-a User Creation

+user and password are used for machine and will be needed if you lock the linux machine

 ![image](https://user-images.githubusercontent.com/50911878/115743896-b539cb00-a3af-11eb-92b7-1e82ab425f5e.png)